 Our assessment of carbon pricing costs has been based on existing legislation.
 We note that the Australian Government has introduced legislation to remove the existing carbon price as at 1 July 2014.
 Removing the carbon pricing mechanism will reduce prices compared to those presented in the report for 2014/15 and 2015/16.

-The costs associated with the renewable energy target, the NSW Climate Change Fund and energy efficiency scheme are not expected to change substantially over the three years from 2012/13 to 2015/16.
+The costs associated with the renewable energy target increase, feed in tariff schemes and the Victorian Energy Efficiency Scheme are not expected to change substantially over the three years from 2012/13 to 2015/16.

 Regulated network costs